-The G series is built at Gibson’s renowned Montana plant and we’ve seen some stunning instruments coming from that direction and so, needless to say, we’re a little bit excited.
+Gibson's new Generation series of acoustic guitars is a bold venture for Gibson.
+The G series is built at Gibson’s renowned Montana plant and given that we have seen some stunning instruments coming out of there, we’re a little bit excited.

 Gibson G-45 Studio

 Both the Standard and Studio models have solid Sitka spruce tops with solid walnut on the backs and sides.
 Acoustic players know all about Sitka, but the sonic qualities of walnut might be a little unfamiliar to many.

 It is nicely figured, and less dense than rosewood or mahogany.
 Tone-wise, it falls somewhere in between.
 Walnut has the robust woodiness of mahogany but there is a depth there that is redolent of rosewood.
 Walnut and a spruce top could be a good pairing.

 On the neck we have the unfamiliar utile.
 You might have heard it referred to as ‘sipo’.
 It is a wood on which the grain appears very similar to mahogany and its various substitutes, saple, etc...
 Seeing utile on a guitar, though, is unusual, but considering the CITES restrictions on rosewoods and other endangered woods, perhaps what we’re seeing is the result of painstaking research into alternatives.

 Either way, the necks are one-piece with walnut laminated facing on the headstock.

 The fingerboard material on the Standard is walnut – again, not so common, but no complaints here because it looks great and has a reputation for strength and durability.
 It should be fine.
 The Standard has Richlite on the fingerboard.
 A composite of paper and resin, Richlite is certainly not a ‘solid wood,’ or even wood at all, but it looks and sounds like ebony, and it is hard-wearing and eco-friendly.
 Why shouldn’t it make a perfect fretboard material?